-- 156. An undertaking is required to document why it has chosen to only use a partial internal model for certain risks or business lines. - 157.
-The primary concern of the Commission regarding the approval of a partial internal model is "cherry picking" (i.e. undertakings choosing to use its model for regulatory capital purposes only when the model results in a lower capital requirement than the standard formula).
+(1) An undertaking must document why it has chosen to only use a partial internal model for certain risks or business lines.

+The primary concern of the Commission, regarding the approval of a partial internal model, is "cherry picking" (i.e. undertakings choosing to use its model for regulatory capital purposes only when the model results in a lower capital requirement than the standard formula).
 The level of document should be such as to justify the reduced scope of the internal model.